MarcToussaint/robotics-course/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Robotics Course
+Welcome to the Lab Course
 ==============================

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

+   simlab1
    rai